-Cloud fraction (CF) estimations were available for 4 sites.
-For Palaiseau and Golden, these were taken from the images of a co-located Total Sky Imager (TSI, Yankee Environmental Systems); for Winster and Addu Atoll, the fractional sky cover (referred to as CF in this paper) was estimated by using the TBM measurements as inputs to the Long et al. (2006) algorithm.
+CF estimations were available for four sites.
+For Palaiseau and Golden, these were taken from the images of a co-located TSI (Yankee Environmental Systems); for Winster and Addu Atoll, the fractional sky cover (referred to as CF in this paper) was estimated by using the TBMs as inputs to the Long et al. (2006) algorithm.

-Quantitative criteria for comparison
+3 Quantitative criteria for comparison

-The following metrics definitions will be used in the present work to describe the absolute and relative Dispersion and Bias Errors:
+The following metrics definitions (where STDE is standard deviation of the errors, rRMSE is relative RMSE, MAE is mean absolute error, rMAE is relative MAE and MBE is mean bias error) will be used in the present work to describe the absolute and relative dispersion and bias errors: